Claudiu Micovschi: Chievo

-In February 2015, Micovschi was loaned to Chievo, where he played for the youth teams of the club from Verona until the summer of the same year when he returned to Luceafărul.
+In February 2015, Micovschi was loaned to Chievo, where he played for the youth teams of the club from Verona until the summer of the same year, when he returned to Luceafărul.

 Genoa

-In 2015 Micovschi signed a 3-year contract with Genoa and starting to play for the Primavera team of the club.
-In November 2015 due to qualities shown in the youth team, Micovschi received as a rewarding a training session with the first squad of the Serie A club.
-In December 2017 Micovschi became the captain of the Griffin youth team with no less than 8 goals and 2 assists in 14 matches played for the Genovese team.
+In 2015, Micovschi signed a 3-year contract with Genoa and started to play for the Primavera team of the club.
+In November 2015, due to the qualities shown in the youth team, Micovschi received a training session with the first squad of the Serie A club.
+In December 2017, Micovschi became the captain of the Griffin youth team, with no less than 8 goals and 2 assists in 14 matches played for the Genovese team.

 Loan to Avellino

 On 13 August 2019, he was loaned to Serie C club Avellino.
-He made his senior professional debut on 25 August 2019 in a game against Catania which ended in the 6–3 home loss as he played the whole match.
+He made his senior professional debut on 25 August 2019 in a game against Catania, which ended in the 6–3 home loss as he played the whole match.
 In his third game on 7 September 2019, he scored his first professional goal in a 2–0 victory over Teramo.